F2I-Consulting/fesapi/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---

-(Thanks for reporting an issue!
-Please make sure you click the link above to view the issue guidelines, then fill out the blanks below.)

 # What are the steps to reproduce this issue?
 1. …
 2. …